-In preliminary measurements we found the 51% of base case are at most 16 items, and 78% are at most 32 items with IPS4oBaseCaseSize = 16.
-For IPS4oBaseCaseSize = 32, 23% of base case are at most 16 items, and 47% are at most 32 items.
+In preliminary measurements we found that 51% of base cases are at most 16 items, and 78% are at most 32 items with IPS4oBaseCaseSize = 16.
+For IPS4oBaseCaseSize = 32, 23% of base cases are at most 16 items, and 47% are at most 32 items.
 From that it was evident that in most of the instances with parameter IPS4oBaseCaseSize = 16 the base case sorter was being invoked on sets smaller than even 32 elements.
-That also meant that Register Sample Sort had to deal with only slightly larger inputs than 16, which incurs a larger overhead than plain insertion sort and is not justified by the larger amount of items.
+That also meant that Register Sample Sort had to deal with inputs just slightly larger than 16, which incurs a larger overhead than plain insertion sort and is not justified by the larger amount of items.